5 Reasons Investing in Vacation Rentals is a Bad Idea… and why you should do it anyway

 With a conventional rental it’s easy, you can use a variety of tools like Rent-O-Meter, Zilpy or even Zillow to estimate what your rent will be for the next year.
 With VRs, there are no real handy tools because rental rates are so subjective to other underlying factors such as vacation seasonality, rental theme (e.g. family, luxury), and how many beds you can squeeze into it.

-You can use a service like BeyondPricing, Everbooked and AirDNA which will certainly help; however it should be noted, they deal primarily with Airbnb data, which for us was only about 5% of our rental income for our first property.
+You can use a service like BeyondPricing and AirDNA which might help; however, they deal mainly with AirBNB data, which for us is only about 5% of our rental income.
 Therefore, the due diligence involved is much more in-depth than a conventional rental and needs to be thoroughly vetted before making an investment.

 3) You will not get to use it as much as you think

 The IRS only allows you 14 days of personal use per year on your vacation rental to still receive the good write-offs from the property (**PLEASE CONSULT YOUR TAX ADVISER FOR SPECIFICS**).
 Therefore, if you want to maximize the tax benefits of your vacation rental you need to play by the rules of the IRS.
 On top of that, you will not want to use your rental on the peak holiday weeks because you would be essentially giving away free money on those guaranteed dates.